pipech/erpnext-docker-debian/docs/setup/production_setup.md

 If you update or your app wasn't in those image your site will fail.

-**Note: This setup is meant to run on server with public IP address and domain pointing to those IP address, otherwise it won't works.**
+**Note: This setup is meant to run on server with public IP address and domain pointing to those IP address, otherwise it won't work.**

 ### Usage